JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/symplectic_autoencoder.md

 \end{aligned}
 ```

-In this tutorial we want to reduce the dimension of the big system by a significant factor with (i) proper symplectic decomposition (PSD) and (ii) symplectic autoencoders.
+In this tutorial we want to reduce the dimension of the big system by a significant factor with (i) proper symplectic decomposition (PSD) and (ii) symplectic autoencoders (SAE).
 The first approach is strictly linear whereas the second one allows for more general mappings.

 ### Using the Toda lattice in numerical experiments

 In order to use the Toda lattice in numerical experiments we have to pick suitable initial conditions.
-For this, consider the [third-degree spline](https://juliagni.github.io/GeometricProblems.jl/latest/initial_condition):
+For this, consider the third-degree spline:

 ```math
 h(s)  = \begin{cases}